cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 * Code is written so as to be readable by entry level programmers

+## Issues

+* Several of the map types not working properly

 ## Copyright & License (MIT)

 Copyright &copy; 2016 Cynthia Armour, Theo Armour